Bolive84/Blog/content/Blog_4.md

 voting_tab = r.html.find('#topnavlist', first=True)
 ```

-And this gives me direct acces to this item's content with ``.text``:
+And this gives me direct access to this item's content with ``.text``:

 ```python